|

 EMEA

-GTO Partners, a private equity firm, completed the acquisition of a majority stake in Complea, an IT and digitalisation services provider, according to press releases.
+Day Wireless Systems, a provider of critical communication solutions, completed the acquisition of Sigma Wireless Communications, a wireless communications solutions provider, according to press releases.
 Financial terms were not disclosed.

 Barclays and Brookfield forge a £400m partnership to transform payments business. ( Press Release)